EricaHD/iTunesPlaylistsAutomation/README.md

 # iTunesPlaylistsAutomation

-Script creates a playlist for each individual podcast
+Powershell script creates a playlist for each individual podcast